Priceture/blockmagic/README.md

 ## Smart Contracts

 The smart contract is written in Solidity on Remix.
 The contract is deployed on Polygon Amoy Testnet.
-The contract is using Chainlink's pricefeed to get the latest price on the selected assets (BTC/USD, ETH/USD, LINK/USD) and Chainlink's automation time-based for triggering the function inside the smart contract every 30 minutes.
+**The contract is using Chainlink's pricefeed to get the latest price on the selected assets (BTC/USD, ETH/USD, LINK/USD) for updating state of NFT's metadata and Chainlink's automation time-based for triggering the function inside the smart contract every 30 minutes.**

 ## Deployed Contract